Police Community Support Officer (PCSO)

 You must have the following:

-• To be educated to Level 2 English (GCSE Grade 9-4) (A-C) or equivalent, or to be able to demonstrate use of English Language to that standard - please provide sufficient evidence by example.
+- Level 2 English (GCSE Grade 9-4) (A-C) or equivalent, or able to use English Language to that standard

-Prior to starting your online application, you may find it useful to read our application guidance document, PCSO facts and job description attached to this vacancy.
-Please also visit our PCSO page of the force website.
+Prior to starting your online application, you may find it useful to view our career pages here, job description and application guidance attached to this vacancy.
+We also have a webinar running on the 23rd May at 4pm.
+Please see the below link to register.

-Interviews are expected to take place during May and June 2022.
+Interviews are expected to take place in June and August 2023.

 Working for the constabulary